ericgundrum/squidhall/docs/packfile.md

 1. "doc" – [optional] – Documentation for the file, use to describe what the file is for

-2. "config" – [required] – Configuration details for the entire file, currently supported configuration values include:
+2. "config" – [required] – Global configuration details for the entire file (See also, Configuation below)
-	 - "outdir" – [required] – Directory to write output modules to

 3. "modules" – [required] – A specification for each module to be generated (see also, Module Section below)